 We opened our doors in September 2017 as a tuition-free K-4 school, located in the Parelli Building in the Aspen Village “live-work-play” community.
 Our plan is to add an additional grade level each year, to become a K-8 school.
-We are enrolling grades K-5 for the 2019-2020 school year.
+We are enrolling grades K-7 for the 2020-2021 school year.
 The school is open to all Archuleta County families and operates year-round to better accommodate our focus on outdoor education and gardening/horticulture.

 The founding board spent two years visiting 17 innovative schools in Colorado and New Mexico, and we have chosen to model our educational program and school culture on our favorite three schools: Jefferson County Open School, Santa Fe School for the Arts & Sciences, and Crestone Charter School.

 You can learn more about our school here:

 Our Philosophy & Culture

 School News (Blog)